BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

     if (Monitor.TryEnter(Locker) && (_propertyChangeStatus == Status.Pending))
     {
-        // Locker object can be locked.
+        // Locker object can be locked and property change statis is Pending.
     }
     else
     {
-        // Lock could not be obtained.
+        // Lock could not be obtained or property change status != Pending.
     }
     return
         Task.FromResult(response);